 Extreme Salamander Biting Force

 We modeled the biting capacity of salamanders by analyzing the geometry of the skull, jaws and head muscles.
-We found that dusky salamanders amplify their biting force by using a unique system of ligaments that couples head movements with jaw movements.
+We found that dusky salamanders amplify their biting force by using a unique and historically enigmatic system of ligaments that couples head movements with jaw movements.
 This mechanism allows the salamanders to supplement their jaw muscles with other muscles and increase their biting force more than five times.
 To analyze the salamander jaws, we developed a novel 3D geometric method for determining muscle moments using simple linear measurements of skeletal material, without the need for 3D coordinate data.
-See our paper in the Journal of Experimental Biology for details of the unique mechanism and our methods.
+See our paper in the Journal of Experimental Biology for details of the unique jaw mechanism and our methods.

 Functional Tradeoffs in Aquatic Feeding

 During aquatic feeding, salamanders use the hyobranchial apparatus to expand the mouth cavity and generate suction that draws in prey.
 Among newts of the family Salamandridae there is a wide range of ecological diversity: species are terrestrial, semi-aquatic, or aquatic as adults.
 We tested if a more robust hyobranchial apparatus yields increased aquatic feeding performance.
 Using digital particle image velocimetry (PIV), we found that fluid velocity (figure) generated in the fully aquatic Paramesotriton, which has the most robust hyobranchial apparatus, was double that of all semi-aquatic species.
 These findings reveal that specialized morphology increases aquatic feeding performance in newts.
 See our paper in Zoology.